pioio/ezcli/README.md

 TODO: explain

 ## Typical usage
-- run `tt` to list all the (not hidden) tasks in local `./tasks.py` file.
+- run `t` to list all the (not hidden) tasks in local `./tasks.py` file.
 Some info is hidden from this overview.
-- run `tt <task_name>` to run a task.
+- run `t <task_name>` to run a task.
-- run `tt <group_name>` to list only tasks in that group.
+- run `t <group_name>` to list only tasks in that group.
 This view includes more detailed info than the full listing.

 The goal of `t` is to get a quick overview of all the tasks.
 You can always include `t -L` to view all the info for all the groups.
 But note that for large projects